Ken James (actor)

-Ken James (born 16 November 1948) is an Australian actor and celebrity chef.
-He is most widely known to Australian and international audiences as Sonny's older brother Mark Hammond in the 1960s children's TV show, Skippy.
-Since his debut in Skippy, James continued to work in the film industry for another 36 years.
+Ken James (born 16 November 1948) is an Australian former actor and celebrity chef.
+He is most widely known for his role in children's TV show Skippy the Bush Kangaroo as Mark Hammond to which be became known locally and to international audiences After his debut in Skippy, James continued to work in film, television and theatre for another 36 years.
 In December 2009, James was diagnosed with stage three non-Hodgkin lymphoma, which escalated to stage four by 2011.
-James started chemotherapy, and as of November 2020 the cancer is in recession.
+James started chemotherapy, and as of November 2020 the cancer is in remission.
 James was also actively involved in the Victorian Police Force as an unsworn member from 1993 to 2013.

 Early life and education

 James was born in Sydney on 16 November 1948 and finished his schooling at Cleveland Street Boys High School.
 During his time at school, James became particularly interested in school plays, which acted as an impetus to join the acting industry.
 At the age of 12, a neighbour showed him an advertisement in a newspaper calling for young child actors/models to join the agency.
 The same year, in 1960, James appeared in the children's drama The Adventurers produced for ATN-7 Sydney as his first acting role.